 - Corollary to the above, you may have to advance the homeowner money in order to get things fixed.
 We chose to pay a water bill rather than have our water shut off, for example.

 - It’s not all free.
 Don’t forget the expenses you’ll incur.
 Gas, groceries, meals out, and any utilities you’ve been asked to pay begin to sound like rent.
-Speeding tickets and replacing broken goods like, oh, let’s say a rice cooker, increase the tab.
+Speeding tickets and replacing broken goods like, oh, let’s say a rice cooker you burned up, increase the tab.
 Utilities, in particular, are worth discussion.
-We believe our pet sitting is saving the owners plenty, and that utilities should be paid by the homeowner.
+We believe our pet sitting services are saving the pet owners plenty, and that utilities should be paid by the homeowner.
 Homeowners sometimes want guarantees that you won’t crank their heating (or AC) bill through the ceiling.
 Settle this in advance.

-- You don’t know your neighbors/environment until you are there.
-The condition of the home, the location within its community, and the neighbors’ opinion of transients (that’s what you are) are never fully known until you are on site and committed.
+- You don’t know your neighbors and the local environment until you are there.
+The condition of the home, the location within its community, and the neighbors’ opinion of transients (that’s what you are) or dogs are never fully known until you are on site and committed.
 As much as you can, ask about these things first.

 - Flexibility and self-sufficiency are required.
 No matter how good the instructions, you’ll have to find and figure things out for yourself.
 No matter how clear the advance plans, dates and travel plans do change.